jitsejan/peak-mentions/README.md

 $ fab run_dbt
 ```

 This will ingest the data again from the endpoints and then create some derived tables through dbt.

+## Future improvements

+- Use dotenv for defining variables rather than hardcoding them in the Python files.
+- Add proper tests around the different parts of the pipeline. pytest for the API connectors, dbt test and dbt expectations for the actual data validation.
+- Chain the dlt and dbt steps in Dagster together by converting dlt to an asset job.
+Currently ops and assets don't work well together but ideally it is one flow the dependency handling is much more scalable.
+- Use Dagster UI better to surface the data at different parts in the pipeline.
+- Introduce pre-commit with pytest, pylint, black, and other similar Python checks
+- Actual implementation on a cloud provider.
+Probably deploying containers on Kubernetes for Dagster.
+- Add logging across the whole code base.
+- Enhanced monitoring of the pipelines.